kjpye/Geo-Ellipsoids/README.md

 DESCRIPTION
 ===========

-Geo::Ellipsoid is a collection of definitions of ellipsoids useful for mapping purposes.
+Geo::Ellipsoids is a collection of definitions of ellipsoids useful for mapping purposes.

-A class Geo::Ellipsoid is defined which contains five accessors:
+A class Geo::Ellipsoids is defined which contains five accessors:

   * `name` — the name of the ellipsoid.